codsen/codsen/packages/ranges-push/readme.md

 ## The Idea

-Imagine you want to delete a bunch of characters from a string.
+Imagine, you want to delete a bunch of characters from a string.
 Like making a bunch of holes in a slice of cheese.
 An ineffective way is to traverse that string and mutate it on each "hole".
 The effective way is to gather the indexes of `[from, to]` ranges in an array while traversing, and when string traversal is done, perform all cutting **in one go**.
 It's like using ten pencils to make ten holes in a slice, all at once.
 OK, bad example, but you get it.
 All in one go.
 That's the plan.

 **Challenge: how do you manage those string index ranges?**